node-modules/clet/README.md

 Command Line E2E Testing.

-> Aiming to make end-to-end testing for command-line apps as simple as possible.
+Aiming to make end-to-end testing for command-line apps as simple as possible.

->
+- Powerfull and Simply chainable APIs.
-> It provides powerfull and simple APIs.
+- Interactive with prompts.

 ## How it looks